Do you want a vaginal birth after cesarean (VBAC)?

 Within three years, I had created this program and was traveling the country speaking.

 The response?
-People describe "The Truth About VBAC for Families" as “outstanding, easy to understand, non-judgmental, priceless, and the best resource to date.”
+People describe "The Truth About VBAC for Professionals and Providers" as “outstanding, easy to understand, non-judgmental, priceless, and the best resource to date.”

 I've made understanding the medical facts, and the political climate in which they operate, easy and simple so you can release your confusion and conquer your fears.
 Sound good?
 Great!